-Arrival:
+Arrival

-Upon arrival at the school in the morning, students will wait outside until the bell rings at 7:50 am.
-If prior arrangements have been made with a teacher to obtain extra individual help they may enter earlier.
+Upon arrival at the school in the morning, students are to remain outside until 7:55 am.
+In the event of inclement weather, students will wait in the gym.
+If prior arrangements have been made with a teacher to obtain extra individual help, they may enter earlier than 7:30 AM.